ploomber/projects/guides/cloud-execution/README.md

 ploomber cloud status 5fe5d32b-8686-4978-bb26-d11146b576f2
 ```

 Great!
 We see that our jobs have been scheduled, let's give it a few minutes for it to finish training the 10 models.
+Ploomber Cloud runs one container per task, allowing you to parallelize our pipeline easily!

 ```sh
 ploomber cloud status 5fe5d32b-8686-4978-bb26-d11146b576f2